A belated happy birthday to Johan Museeuw, who was born on October 13, 1965.

 As a junior and amateur rider, Museeuw was initially focused on racing cyclocross before turning to road, where he achieved a few minor victories.

-In 1988, Museeuw turned professional, riding for the ADR team.
+However, Museeuw turned professional in 1988, riding for the ADR team.

 The following season, he was part of ADR’s contingent to the Tour de France, riding in support of Greg LeMond, who won his second French Grand Tour title, wherein the Belgian neo-pro could be seen leading the peloton for days on end for his team leader, who wore the yellow jersey for most of the race.